arvind-trinity/RateLimiter/README.md

   ```
   30 + 60 * (60 - 30) / 60 = 60
   ```
   5. Each time a new request comes to the web-server a query is made with the resourceId to the rate-limiter to determine whether the request is allowed or not, reate limiter responds yes/no based on the current rate.
 As part of responding to this query rate-limiter does some book keeping.
-It checks whether the current bucket window has expired, in which case it creates a new bucket and updates the previuos bucket to a scaled down version of the the current bucket as needed.
+It checks whether the current bucket window has expired, in which case it creates a new bucket and updates the previous bucket to a scaled down version of the the current bucket as needed.
   6. Multiple rate-limiters running on different boxes (on the application node or as a separate node) syncs to each other through a **Redis** DB layer.
   7. The service throttles responses i.e. for any given request rate the service allows no more than the allowed limit.
 For example for a resource of limit 100 rpm and a request rate of 1000 rpm the service only allows ~100 requests to pass through over a floating minute window.
 This is done by counting only the allowed requests.
   For example after an one hour run with a rate limit of 100 rpm and a rate of 10 rps we get the following stats: